Travel Health Insurance

 All other students, faculty, and staff who need to purchase coverage or obtain additional information should contact Janet Hoernke in Risk Management Services at +1.919.962.6681 or email@example.com.

-The University of North Carolina System has contracted with HTH Worldwide to provide comprehensive coverage at a low cost.
+The University of North Carolina System has contracted with GeoBlue to provide comprehensive coverage at a low cost.
 Students may purchase coverage for non-University affiliated travel as well as long as it is in conjunction with an eligible program mentioned above.
 If non-affiliated travel coverage is desired by students, then the requirement is a minimum of 2 days and a maximum combined total of 30.
+For more information for students and faculty and staff leading student programs, see www.geobluestudents.com.
+For faculty, staff, post-docs, and other university affiliates traveling without affiliation with students, see www.geo-blue.com.

-Personal and vacation travel coverage for faculty and staff are not eligible under this program.
+Personal and vacation travel coverage for faculty and staff are not eligible under the UNC program.
+Individual plans for personal and vacation travel, however, are available for purchase online at www.geobluetravelinsurance.com.
 Please contact Janet Hoernke with questions regarding eligibility.

-Faculty, staff and other UNC affiliates are required to enroll in HTH coverage when traveling internationally on University affiliated travel.
-The State Health Plan does not provide comprehensive coverage or as significant a value as HTH when traveling abroad.
+Faculty, staff and other UNC affiliates are required to enroll in GeoBlue coverage when traveling internationally on University affiliated travel.
+The State Health Plan does not provide comprehensive coverage or as significant a value as GeoBlue when traveling abroad.

 Trip insurance is policy separate from travel health insurance, and it can provide coverage in situations such as trip cancellations or a need to reschedule.
 Insurance should be obtainable through your travel agent when you book tickets.